-Until all of the billing for these services transitions from PCIS2 to LTSSMaryland and Electronic Visit Verification (EVV) for Personal Supports and any other CMS required services using Maryland's In-Home Supports Assurance System (ISAS), claims will be submitted electronically through the DDA's electronic data system called PCIS2 which interfaces with the MMIS system to generate federal claims.
-PCIS2 data collects information on: (1) the services included in the participant's Person-Centered Plan (PCP) that can be billed; (2) the approved services and individualized budget set forth in PCIS2; and (3) the services actually rendered by the provider.
-PCIS2 authorized services are based on the PCP detailed service authorization.
-Services rendered are billed against the authorized services in PCIS2 compares the services actually rendered to authorized services to ensure that overbilling or billing for services not in the PCP does not occur.
+Until theall of the billing for these services transitions from PCIS2 to LTSSMaryland and Electronic Visit Verification (EVV)) for Personal Supports using Maryland's In Home Supports Assurance System (ISAS),, Personal Supports claims will be submitted electronically through the DDA's electronic data system called PCIS2 which interfaces with the MMIS system to generate federal claims.
+PCIS2 data collects information on: (1) the services included in the participant's Person-Centered Plan (PCP) that can be billed; (2) the approved services and individualized budget set forth in the Service Funding Plan (SFP); and (3) the services actually rendered by the provider.
+PCIS2 authorized services are based checks the on the PCP detailed service authorization. and SFP PCIS2 compares against the services actually rendered to authorized services ensure that overbilling or billing for services not in the PCP or SFP does not occur.